Quantum Fisher Cosmology: Confronting Observations and the Trans-Planckian Problem: Quantum cosmological tilt prediction

+\begin{enumerate} \item First of all you focus your attention on the quasi de Sitter modification of the effective frequency of spectator modes.
+This frequency is the one appearing in the basic Schrodinger-Chibisov-Mukhanov equation

-For the reader convenience we recall the derivation of the former equation.
-Consider a quasi de Sitter with $\frac{a_{qdS}^{''}}{a_{qdS}} = \frac{\beta(\beta+1)}{\eta^2}$, where $^{'}$ denotes derivative with respect to $\eta$.
-Introduce now the slow roll qdS parameter $\delta$ using $\beta = -2-\delta$ \footnote{This is the simplest {\it local} parametrization of quasi de Sitter where we ignore the scale dependence of $\epsilon$.}.
-The contribution of the slow roll to the oscillator energy is given by
+In the simplest slow roll approximation we can use $\frac{a_{qdS}^{''}}{a_{qdS}} = \frac{\beta(\beta+1)}{\eta^2}$, where $^{'}$ denotes derivative with respect to $\eta$ and to define the slow roll parameter $\delta$ by $\beta = -2-\delta$ \footnote{This is the simplest {\it local} parametrization of quasi de Sitter where we ignore the scale dependence of $\epsilon$.} As usual $a$ is the expansion factor of the FRLW metric.
+Now you extract the pure quasi de Sitter contribution to the oscillator energy that is given by